raul23/automated-ebook-organization/README.rst

 ===============================================
-Part 2 of Experimenting with classifying ebooks
+Part 2 of Experimenting with Classifying Ebooks
 ===============================================
 `:information_source:`